-While recognizing that each KL2 scholar has his or her own individualized program and timeline, Mayo Clinic Center for Clinical and Translational Science (CCaTS) tracks specific program milestones.
+While recognizing that each KL2 scholar has an individualized program and timeline, Mayo Clinic Center for Clinical and Translational Science (CCaTS) tracks specific program milestones.

 After acceptance to the KL2 Mentored Career Development Program, an orientation is scheduled for March or April with incoming scholars, their mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.